Analog quantum algorithms for the mixing of Markov chains: Quantum state generation by von Neumann measurements

 That is, the wavepacket is translated in position by $\lambda_j t$ and as such, measuring the displacement of the pointer register can in principle reveal information about the eigenstate of $H$ in the first register.
 By linearity, for any initial state $\ket{\psi_0}=\sum_{j=1}^n\alpha_j\ket{v_j}$, we have

-In order to implement this on a quantum computer, we assume that the pointer register is of $l$-qubits.
+In order to implement this on a quantum computer, we assume that the pointer register is of $l$ qubits.
 The choice of $l$ is crucial as it determines the precision up to which the position of the pointer is obtained.
 In fact, if we measure the position of the pointer with a high enough precision to resolve all eigenvalue gaps, $(\lambda_i-\lambda_j)t$, a measurement of the position of the pointer results in a measurement of the system Hamiltonian $H$.

 For our purposes, we shall show how this formalism can be used to prepare the $0$-eigenstate of $H$, i.e.\ $\ket{v_n}$, in a purely analog fashion.
-In other words, we demonstrate via Lemma \ref{lem_main:prep-state-von-neumann} and Corollary \ref{cor_main:prep-state-high-accuracy} that by starting from the state $\ket{\psi_0}$ in the system register and $\ket{x=0}$ in the pointer register, and performing time evolutions of the Hamiltonian $\widetilde{H}$ to prepare a quantum state that is $\epsilon$-close to $\ket{v_n}$ with probability $|\alpha_n|^2$. ~\\ \begin{lemma} Let $H$ be a Hamiltonian with eigenvalues $\lambda_n=0<\Delta<\lambda_{n-1}\leq\cdots\lambda_1\leq 1$ such that $H\ket{v_j}=\lambda_j\ket{v_j}$.
-Let $\widehat{p}$ represent the momentum operator corresponding to a free particle in one dimension with its mass large enough so that its free Hamiltonian can be neglected and so that it can be represented in $l$-qubits as
+To that end, we formally state via Lemma \ref{lem_main:prep-state-von-neumann} and Corollary \ref{cor_main:prep-state-high-accuracy}. ~\\ \begin{lemma} Let $H$ be a Hamiltonian with eigenvalues $\lambda_n=0<\Delta=\abs{\lambda_{n-1}}\leq\cdots\abs{\lambda_1}\leq 1$ such that $H\ket{v_j}=\lambda_j\ket{v_j}$.
+Let $\widehat{p}$ represent the momentum operator corresponding to a free particle in one dimension with its mass large enough so that its free Hamiltonian can be neglected and so that it can be represented in $l$ qubits as

 where